 Yeeeehooooo!
 So you've got yourself a brand new head of lush fresh dreads!
 Isn't it exciting!?
 If you had them made by the Divine Hand & Hook method or by another experienced natural crochet hook Loctician then they will be feeling rather tight and stiff to begin with.
 This always takes a wee while to adjust to, but it's exactly how the dreads should be if they're locked properly.
 When new dreads are tight and somewhat rigid it means that there will be minimal ongoing maintenance involved.
+If they're made by backcomb, twist & rip or only a loose crochet lock (80% locked & under) then they will be fairly squishy to begin with.
+Essentially this means they really need more locking with an experienced DH&H loctician aka - high quality dread loctician or artist to become more permanent, solid & healthy.
 Read on to learn the easiest way to care for them....

-If they're not that tight and rigid, then it means you'll have a lot of palm rolling to do to get them properly locked.
-If you have afro hair and your dreads haven't been made with the hook
+If your new dreads are NOT that tight and rigid, then it means you'll have a lot of palm rolling to do to get them properly locked (although this is a very ineffective way to tighten

 But be rest assured that the rigidity of DH&H locks will wane after the first wash and as the weeks go by.
 They will become more floppy and malleable, but maintain their tightness.
 This is a great thing, because it is an indication that your dreads have been locked well and are "low maintenance" dreads.
 Especially if you take care of them them and follow these simple rules............